-When Reba McEntire announced her plans to release her upcoming album, Stronger Than the Truth, she promised her fans an authentic country album containing songs “that speak to the heart.”
+When Reba McEntire announced her plans to release her album, Stronger Than the Truth, she promised her fans an authentic country album containing songs “that speak to the heart.”

 “STRONGER THAN THE TRUTH takes me back to that kind of country music that I grew up with,” a statement on the superstar singer’s official website reads.
 “I haven’t gotten to do that in a while, so I’m thrilled to pieces to release this new music.“Advertisement

 As the April 5 release date for Stronger Than the Truth approached, McEntire gave her fans a small taste of the record by releasing a few of its songs.
 The first song she debuted was its title track, which was written by Hannah Louise Blaylock and Reba’s niece, Autumn.

 The song appeals to themes that pop up in some of the best and oldest country songs out there, as McEntire sings of the immense heartbreak she feels after learning that the one she loves has been seeing another woman behind her back.